 Your breast implants Implants (Mentor Smooth or Textured Round Implants), Motiva Breast Implants and Teardrop shaped/ anatomical breast implants are additional.

-Your Day surgery/hospital fees at Pacific Day Surgery or Canossa Private (Dr Cheng only operates in fully licensed facilities)
+Your Day surgery/hospital fees at Westside Private Hospital (Dr Cheng only operates in fully licensed facilities)

 This fee is also inclusive of your post op recovery pack including: